Where to hike in San Marcos?

 While I definitely encourage people to check out all of these places and enjoy the natural areas, for the purposes of this post I’m going to focus on the three that offer the most in terms of hiking.

 Ringtail Ridge Natural Area

-First thing to note: This natural area is a little tricky to find.
+The first thing to note: This natural area is a little tricky to find.
 I missed it a few times on my first visit because I didn’t know what I was looking for.
-Along RR12 you’re going to be on the lookout for the road that’s alongside Dakota Ranch apartment complex.
-You’ll take the dirt road that parallels the complex’s parking lot and eventually you’ll get to the parks own parking lot.
-It’s really weird feeling if you’ve never been before.
+Along RR12 you’re going to be on the lookout for the road that’s alongside the Dakota Ranch apartment complex.
+You’ll take the dirt road that parallels the complex’s parking lot and eventually, you’ll get to the park’s own parking lot.
+It’s a really weird feeling if you’ve never been before.

 But once you arrive you have some options.
 You can actually find another trail just southwest from the entrance, but there’s no parking here.
-A lot of people use this natural area for mountain biking, so that’s where a lot of them will start from.
-Otherwise the trails begin at the main parking lot.
+A lot of people use this natural area for mountain biking, so that’s where a lot of them will start.
+Otherwise, the trails begin at the main parking lot.

-The trails are well marked here, so don’t feel like you need your map here, but bring your phone if your into birds.
+The trails are well marked here, so don’t feel like you need your map here, but bring your phone if you’re into birds.
 Lots to look at here.

 Spring Lake Natural Area

 The second-largest green space in town wraps around the beginning of the San Marcos River.
 The 251-acre park has three trailheads that span across town, so if you just want to mix it up with multiple short hikes, you really could just park at each one and experience something unique.
 Of the different San Marcos Greenbelt Alliance parks this is probably the prettiest of the main places to hike in my opinion and a great option for some lengthy miles out on the trail.
 Technically about six miles total, there are plenty of loops and spurs to make this a long day.